 SEP was designed so that each entry is maintained and kept up-to-date by an expert or group of experts in the field.
 All entries and substantive updates are refereed by the members of an Editorial Board before they are made public, maintaining academic standards while evolving and adapting in response to new research.

-Worldcat - beyond the 5 Colleges
+Worldcat - Search beyond the Five Colleges